10 students at Southern California middle school treated for possible cannabis overdoses

 Paramedics with the Los Angeles Fire Department responded to Van Nuys Middle School just before 11:30 a.m.
 Thursday after receiving calls regarding students with medical complaints.

 At least ten students were treated and seven of them were taken to the hospital.
-Officials say affected students showed mild to moderate symptoms.
+Officials said affected students showed mild to moderate symptoms, and they were released from the hospital by Thursday evening.

+Ten students appear to have overdosed on cannabis edibles Thursday at Van Nuys Middle School, officials said.

-Fire officials told reporters on the scene that the overdose does not involve fentanyl; they believe it was a possible cannabis overdose.
+Fire officials told reporters on the scene that the overdose does not involve fentanyl and that they believed it was a possible cannabis overdose.

 "It was possibly an edible cannabis.
 [They were] lethargic as if we were seeing their faces looked a little glazed over," a representative for the department said.